JR1994-CA/two/README.md

 ## Credits

-This application was completed by:
+This application has been completed by:
                                   Shelby Jordan(Scrum-Master)
                                   Jesus Ramirez Arroyo(Driver)
                                   Cynthia Mohan(Driver)
-for the interactive full-stack project for UC Berkeley's Full Stack web-developer Bootcamp.
+for the interactive MERN-stack project for UC Berkeley's Full Stack web-developer Bootcamp.

-Dependencies for this project include the node modules:

-dotenv -used for loading environment variables from a .env file into process.env. express - used for providing small, robust tooling for HTTP servers, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs. express-handlebars - used to render web pages to the client side from data on the server-side. express-session - used to store data between HTTP requests. mysql2 - is relational database mangement system based on SQL(Structured Query Language). pug - is a high performance template engine. sequelize - solid transaction support, relations, eager and lazy loading, read replication and more. sqlite3 -  allows the user to manually enter and execute SQL statements against an SQLite database.
+## Tech Used

+* GraphQl

+* MongoDB
+* Mongoose
+* React
+* Nodejs
+pug - is a high performance template engine.